acdoussan/blog/_posts/2022-08-19-docker-migrate.md

 results, and while a LXC container is not the same as a full VM, this improvement in utilization is completely worth it for my uses.
 The only thing left now is to add more services to use these new extra resources.

-Its worth noting that proxmox recommends that docker be run in side of a full VM.
+It is worth noting that proxmox recommends that docker be run in side of a full VM.
 From the [official documentation](https://pve.proxmox.com/wiki/Linux_Container):

 > If you want to run application containers, for example, Docker images, it is recommended that you run them inside a